 “Which means of communication and outreach should we invest more money and time in?”

-Asking meaningful questions is the first step in finding meaningful answers.
+Asking meaningful questions is the first step in finding meaningful answers for sales management.
 By calculating and analyzing the Customer Acquisition Cost you’ll be able to find the answers to your marketing questions.

 Generally, calculating the CAC allows businesses to better decide how much money can be spent, in a way that is profitable for the company for a specific period and use, on each client.